What can institutional investors gain from custody diversification?

 The relationship between cost and risk depends not only on the number of custodians but also on whether staking, lending, or other (decentralized) financial activities are undertaken.

 Everything comes at a price, and secure crypto custody is no exception.
-Custodians’ pricing models may discourage asset managers from opening accounts with many custodians and splitting their assets across them, although the possibility to earn income from offerings such as staking or lending may offset this price, and influence the custody setup selection process.
+Custodians’ pricing models may discourage asset managers from opening accounts with many custodians and splitting their assets across them.
+Although, the possible income from offerings such as staking or lending may offset this price and influence the custody setup selection process.

-The relationship between cost and risk is not quite as straightforward as indicated in the graphic above, however.
-It should also be considered how much cost can be offset by participating in staking and lending, and how much accompanying risk those activities take on.
-While it’s possible to stake assets while in custody, lending involves removing the assets from custody and takes on more risk.
-Asset managers will have to consider the balance of risk and cost and decide for themselves how they wish to custody and manage their digital assets.
+However, the cost and risk relationship is not as straightforward as shown in the graphic above.
+How much cost can be offset by participating in staking and lending and how risky those activities are should also be regarded.
+While it’s possible to stake assets in custody, lending involves removing assets from the account and increasing the risk.
+Asset managers will have to consider the balance of risk and cost and decide how they wish to manage their digital assets.

-At Finoa, we aim to offer competitive pricing for our digital asset custody service, taking the full relationship into account when determining appropriate fee structures.
-Our goal is to build long-lasting relationships with our clients and grow with them by offering not only early access and continuous interaction with the protocols and projects they care for but also access to innovative decentralized products and services.
-All of this takes place within our highly secure, seamless, and regulated environment.
+At Finoa, we aim to offer competitive pricing for our digital asset custody service.
+Our goal is to build long-lasting relationships with our clients and grow with them.
+We provide investors with early access to innovative decentralized projects and continuous interaction with the protocols they care for, all within our highly secure and regulated environment.

-When seeking out a digital asset custodian, today’s investors are faced with a varied and inconsistent regulatory landscape, diverse custody solutions, and limitations on asset coverage.
-Asset managers must decide on their priorities when it comes to a custodian’s infrastructure type, the accessibility of assets, the ability to stake or lend, options for multi-governance accounts, and asset coverage.
-Many investors choose to enlist the services of multiple custodians — sometimes a necessity in order to gain access to a range of desired tokens.
-Understanding this challenge, Finoa strives to offer digital asset services that meet the needs of every institutional investor — we offer industry-leading token support all within the context of Germany’s strict crypto regulations.
+When seeking a digital asset custodian, today’s investors are faced with a varied and inconsistent regulatory landscape, diverse custody solutions, and limitations on asset coverage.
+Asset managers must decide on their priorities regarding a custodian’s infrastructure type, the accessibility of assets, the ability to stake or lend, options for multi-governance accounts, and asset coverage.
+Many investors enlist the services of multiple custodians — sometimes a necessity to gain access to a range of desired tokens.
+Understanding this challenge, Finoa strives to offer digital asset services that meet the needs of every institutional investor — we offer industry-leading token support within the context of Germany’s strict crypto regulations.